aredn/documentation/arednHow-toGuides/lqm.rst

 Link Quality Manager (LQM)
 --------------------------

-The *Link Quality Manager* can be enabled on any node running the current nightly build or newer firmware.
+The *Link Quality Manager* can be enabled on any node running 3.22.12.0 or newer firmware.
 It runs in the background to evaluate RF links and automatically take the following actions:

 1. Blocks radio links which are also DtD links
 2. Blocks radio links which have too low an SNR